merkusvictory/merkusvictory/README.md

 # Hi, I'm Marcus Hilario
 ## A software engineer in the making with interests in full-stack development, robotics, graphic design, game development, and community service

-Based both in _New Jersey, United States_ and _Metro Manila, Philippines_
+Based both in the US and Philippines
 Currently an IT intern at [Libra Law](https://www.libralaw.ph/), PR Manager for NJIT Honors Council, Webmaster for [NJIT Robotics Club](https://www.roboticsclub.njit.edu/)

 ### Some of my coding projects